kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 In the first alpha phase, the integration tests are expected to be added for:

 - The behavior with feature gate turned on/off
+- Request is proxied to an apiserver that is able to handle it
 - Validation where an apiserver tries to serve a request that has already been proxied once
-- Validation where an apiserver tries to call a peer but actually calls itself (to simulate a networking configuration where this happens on accident), and the test fails
+- Validation where an apiserver tries to call a peer but actually calls itself (to simulate a networking configuration where this happens on accident), and the test fails with error 503
+- Validation where a request that cannot be served by any apiservers is received, and is passed on locally that eventually gets handled by the NotFound handler resulting in 404 error
+- Validation where apiserver is mis configured and is proxied to an incorrect peer resulting in 503 error

 ##### e2e tests